- Part Three of Starbreaker

 The scent of spices preceded Morgan, making Josefine’s stomach rumble as if reminding her that it had been entirely too long since she last ate.
 “They still had some jambalaya left?”

 Morgan placed a tray with two heaping dishes and an oversized mug of coffee before her.
-“The staff seem to know you, and made a point of putting together a fresh batch as soon as I told them I was with you.”
+“The staff seem to know you.
+The cook made a point of putting together a fresh batch as soon as I told them I was with you.”

 Her eyes watered, and Josefine found herself glad she could blame the spices.
 “I’m lucky they look out for me.
 I get so wrapped up in my work sometimes that I forget to eat.
 Is it ever like that for you in the studio?”

 Morgan speared a chunk of sausage and thoughtfully chewed for a long moment before answering.
 “Sometimes, but I think it’s fair to say I was built to withstand a fast better than you can.
 That was part of the work your predecessors here did, was it not?”

 “Dr. Malmgren, I am at least thirty years old.
 You would have had to have been an infant prodigy, or far better at looking after yourself than you would have me believe.”